 The witness selection order is provided in the case packet.
 At the captains' meeting prior to each round, teams select their witnesses in the order provided.
-For example, if the witness selection order is P-D-P-D-D, the Plaintiff/Prosecution will first select one witness, then the Defense will then select the second witness, then the Plaintiff/Prosecution will select its other two witnesses, and finally the Defense will select its last two witnesses.
+For example, if the witness selection order is P-D-P-P-D-D, the Plaintiff/Prosecution will first select one witness, then the Defense will then select the second witness, then the Plaintiff/Prosecution will select its other two witnesses, and finally the Defense will select its last two witnesses.

 In the example above, if the Defense wants to call one of the swing witnesses (say, Smith), it would not be able to guarantee that it would get that witness, since the Plaintiff/Prosecution has the first choice, and could take Smith with that first selection.
 Accordingly, the Defense needs to prepare a backup witness in case the Plaintiff/Prosecution takes Smith before the Defense gets a chance.
 If the Plaintiff/Prosecution wants to call Smith and two side-constrained witnesses, they do not need a backup prepared because they can take Smith with their first choice, and the other witnesses they want are not at risk of being stolen.
 However, if the Plaintiff/Prosecution wants to call two swing witnesses, they can guarantee only one of them before the Defense gets to make a selection, so they would need a backup witness prepared in case the Defense takes the second one.
 (More information regarding the strategy for selecting witnesses can be found in this Handbook's Chapter 3d and 4f.)
 If a team has backup witnesses ready, the team may choose to have the same student prepared to play the team's first choice and the backup, or may choose to have different students prepared to play each of the witnesses the team might call on that side of the case.
 Teams should make sure that they are prepared for all contingencies so that they don't find themselves having to call a witness that nobody is prepared to play.

-Witnesses are not permitted to use notes or have their affidavits with them while they are on the stand, unless the affidavit is shown to the witness to impeach him or her or to refresh his recollection in accordance with the Midlands Rules of Evidence ("MRE"), which is used at AMTA competitions.
-Witnesses are allowed to use accents and wear any costume or attire they consider appropriate for the characters they are portraying, as long as they are not in violation of Rules 1.4 through 1.10.
-(For the MRE, see: http://www.collegemocktrial.org/resources/rules-and-forms/.)
+Witnesses are not permitted to use notes or have their affidavits with them while they are on the stand, unless an affidavit is shown to them for impeachment purposes or to refresh their recollection in accordance with the Midlands Rules of Evidence ("MRE"), which is used at AMTA competitions.
+Witnesses are allowed to use accents and wear any costume or attire they consider appropriate for the characters they are portraying, as long as they are not in violation of the Rulebook.